Missouri law experts, like many across nation, pile on against judge's decision striking down health care law - Missourinet

-Reaction to the Texas federal judge’s decision striking down the Affordable Care Act (ACA) has been harsh from experts across the political spectrum.
+Reaction to the Texas federal judge’s decision late last Friday striking down the Affordable Care Act (ACA) has been harsh from experts across the political spectrum.
 Law professors in the Show-Me State that Missourinet spoke to also have a starkly dim view of the ruling.

 Yale law professor Abbe Gluck told the Washington Post that the judge, Reed O’Connor, “effectively repealed the entire Affordable Care Act when the 2017 Congress decided not to do so.”